Levi-Leah/enki/README.md

 Validation errors occur when the files you are validating did not pass the validation checks.

 For more information, see [validation error messages](docs/error-msg.md).

+### Link errors

+Link errors occur when the link can not be resolved.

+For more information, see [link error messages](docs/error-msg.md).

 ## Reporting a bug
 [Issue tracker](https://github.com/Levi-Leah/enki/issues)